Should You Buy or Rent?

 How to Use This Calculator

-This tool models the full financial picture of buying a home versus renting and investing — not just your monthly payment.
-Here's how to get the most out of it.
+This tool models the full after-tax financial picture of buying a home versus renting and investing — not just your monthly payment.

 01